Aeonium arboreum 'Atropurpureum'

 A pale centre and deformed growth are typical signs of too little light.
 Offer at least an hour of direct sunlight, especially in the winter months, to provide the vital nutrients that'll be converted into plant sugars.

 Scorched or browned edges are the result of too little water and over-exposure to the sun.
 Although Aeoniums are a superb choice for plants in sunny locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every week, starting from an indirect location to a few hours of morning/evening sun over the course of a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot (in the spring) to wrap the roots around moister soil.

 Over-feeding an Aeonium will bring nothing but grief in the likes of yellowing leaves and weak, dramatic growth.
-Although a six-weekly feed is an excellent way to promote good health, dry soil and fertiliser salts will quickly lead to the burning of roots.
+Although fertilisation is an excellent way to promote good health, dry soil and fertiliser salts will quickly lead to the burning of roots.
 The advice for this issue is to pre-moisten the soil beforehand and reduce the frequency of fertilisations somewhat.

 There are several reasons why the cuttings haven't rooted well, with the first being the time of year.
 Aeoniums are best propagated during the spring, with cuttings taken in the autumn or winter rooting much slower.
 The second reason could be the cultivation environment - is there enough light to read a newspaper?
 If not, improve the growing conditions by increasing the amount of indirect light, avoiding the threat of excessive direct sunlight.
 Moreover, the size of the cutting will play a big part in its success; smaller specimens (3cm in length or less) won't root appropriately due to the lower amounts of stored energy.
 The water must also be replaced weekly to ensure nasty pathogens cannot breed and decay on the cuttings.
 If the bottom of the stem is brown and mushy, discard immediately as the rot will spread onto unaffected specimens.
 Maintaining too dry soil or over-exposure to the sun will also prove unsuccessful for those that haven't acclimatised to the drier environment.
 Although water-logging must be avoided at all costs, be sure to maintain moist soil throughout the rooting development (the initial two months) to quicken the process of establishment.
 To escape falling in the trap of dehydration, wrap the cutting and its pot in a transparent bag for the first couple of weeks.
 As there'll be a poor root system to soak-up vital water, its leaves will be able to absorb the excess moisture trapped within the bag for hydration.